ojplg/hrorm/README.md

 # <a href="http://hrorm.org">hrorm</a>

-A primitive ORM tool for Java.
+An opinionated ORM tool for Java.